pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 6. In **Configuration options \> Machine type and storage**:

-    - For **Machine type**, select n1-highmem-2 (2 vCPU **Cores** and 13 GB **Memory**).
+    a.
+For **Machine type**, select n1-highmem-2 (2 vCPU **Cores** and 13 GB **Memory**).

-    - For **Network throughput**, select **SSD (Recommended)**.
+    b.
+For **Network throughput**, select **SSD (Recommended)**.

-    - For **Storage capacity**, enter **20 GB** and select **Enable automatic storage increases**.
+    c.
+For **Storage capacity**, enter **20 GB** and select **Enable automatic storage increases**.

 7. Configure the remaining setting using the default values:

-    - For **Auto backups and high availability**, backups can be automated 1AM – 5AM in a single zone.
+    a.
+For **Auto backups and high availability**, backups can be automated 1AM – 5AM in a single zone.

-    - For **Flags**, no flags are required.
+    b.
+For **Flags**, no flags are required.

-    - **For Maintenance**, any preference is supported.
+    c. **For Maintenance**, any preference is supported.

-    - For **Labels**, no labels are required.
+    d.
+For **Labels**, no labels are required.
 Labels can help clarify billing details for your GKE resources.

 8. Click **Create**.

-    You can see a deployment progress page displayed until your database server deployment is complete, which can take up to 5 minutes.
-When complete, the GCP UI displays all of the SQL resources in your account, which includes your newly created PostgreSQL database:
+  A deployment progress page displays the status of your deployment until it is complete, which takes up to 5 minutes.
+When complete, the GCP UI displays all of the SQL resources in your account, which includes your newly created SQL instance:

 ![cid:image007.png\@01D5A3B1.62812F70](media/9aa072ea703232c2f6651fe95854e8dc.62812f70)

-#### Create a database in your SQL instance
+#### Creating a database in your SQL instance

-You must create a PostSQL database in your new SQL instance into which you will install Pega Platform.
+Create a PostgreSQL database in your new SQL instance for the Pega Platform installation.
 Use the database editing tool of your choice to log into your SQL instance and create this new PostgreSQL database.
 The following example was completed using pgAdmin4.

-1. Use a database editor tool, such as pgAdmin4, to log into your SQL instance.
+1. Use a database editor tool, such as pgadmin4, to log into your SQL instance.

     You can find your access information and login credentials, by selecting the SQL instance in the GCP console.

 2. In the database editor tool, navigate to Databases and create a new database.

-  Pega does not require any additional configuration.
+   No additional configuration is required.

 With your SQL service IP address and your new database name, you are ready to continue to the next section.

 Installing and deploying Pega Platform using Helm charts – 90 minutes
 ---------------------------------------------------------------------

-In order to deploy Pega Platform using Helm, you must customize the “pega” Helm chart that holds the specific settings for your deployment needs and then run a series of Helm commands to complete the deployment.
+To deploy Pega Platform by using Helm, customize the pega.yaml Helm chart that holds the specific settings for your deployment needs and then run a series of Helm commands to complete the deployment.

-An installation followed by a deployment will take about 90 minutes total, since it takes about an hour for Pega Platform to completely install in your PostgreSQL database.
+An installation with deployment will take about 90 minutes total, because a Pega Platform installation in your PostgreSQL database takes up to an hour.

-### Update the pega.yaml Helm chart values
+### Updating the pega.yaml Helm chart values

-To deploy Pega Platform, you must finalize a number of parameters in the pega.yaml Helm chart.
-Pega maintains a repository of Helm charts that are required to deploy Pega Platform using Helm, including a generic version of this chart.
-You will use the pega.yaml file to set customization parameters that are specific to your deployment.

-To customize this file, you must download it from the repository to your local system, edit it with a text editor, and then save it with the same filename.
+To deploy Pega Platform, configure the parameters in the pega.yaml Helm chart to your deployment resource.
+Pega maintains a repository of Helm charts that are required to deploy Pega Platform by using Helm, including a generic version of this chart.
+To configure parameters this file, download it from the repository to your local system, edit it with a text editor, and then save it with the same filename.
 To simplify the instruction, you can download the file to the \gke-demo folder you have already created on your local system.

-By customizing these parameters, you are configuring these required conditions:
+Configure the parameters so the pega.yaml Helm chart matches your deployment resources in these areas:

 - Specify that this is an GKE deployment.